Ayan20077/hackeryawnapk/README.md

-Please do not download hackeryawn.apk
+hackeryawnapk was made for personal use please do not download it.

 The apk contains:
 AndroRAT which is a tool designed to give the control of the android system remotely and retrieve informations from it.
 Androrat is a client/server application developed in Java Android for the client side and the Server is in Python.